WHAT TO DO IN ABU DHABI, UAE

 Check out Beaches at Saadiyat Island

-Relax at Saadiyat Island – probably the most beautiful public beach in Abu Dhabi.
+Relax at Saadiyat Island – probably the most beautiful public beach in Abu Dhabi and one of the top beaches in the Middle East.
 It is a natural 27-square-kilometer island about 15- minutes drive from Abu Dhabi Downtown.

 While the beaches at Corniche are pretty and free, the 400-meter Saadiyat public beach is even more beautiful.
 It is also not very crowded, and it feels safe enough to leave your stuff at the beach while hopping into the water.
 I admit I tend to be a bit paranoid in some places and never leave my stuff unattended.

 - If you stay in one of the few hotels on Saadiyat Island, you will have free access to the hotel beach.